 Already, I have a few new articles in mind.
 But if you’d like to follow along with the everyday process of bringing this book to life, I’m inviting you up close and personal over on Patreon, a platform for supporting your favorite creators for as little as one dollar a month.

-On Patreon, I’m sharing weekly book progress reports and snippets, as well as voicemails and (soon!) indie publishing insights.
+On Patreon, I’m sharing weekly book progress reports and snippets, as well as voicemail updates.
 You can access all of this and more for less than the price of a fancy coffee each month, though I’ll also be sharing a few public posts and updates in our Well-Storied newsletter if you’re interested but aren’t able to contribute at this time.

 All Patreon support will go directly toward helping me produce the very best version of Build Your Best Writing Life.
 In thanks, patrons will receive a free copy of the book (and other goodies!) when published later this year.
 If you’d like to learn more and come join the party, you can click here to access my Patreon page today.
 Thank you so much for your support, friends.